Discover the top 25 superfoods for gut health, digestion, and reducing inflammation.

-Flaxseeds are also rich in omega-3 fats, which have anti-inflammatory properties to promote a suitable living environment for our gut bacteria to thrive.
+Flaxseeds are also rich in omega-3 fats, which have anti-inflammatory properties to promote a healthy gut environment.

-There are two varieties of flaxseed: brown or golden.
+There are two varieties of flaxseed: brown and golden.
 Both types of flaxseed are similar in fiber and omega-3 fat content, though brown flaxseed is slightly higher in antioxidants.

 Yes, you read that right!
 Cocoa, the primary ingredient in chocolate, is rich in flavanols which act as a prebiotic source for your gut bugs.